 The nerve that gives feeling to the lower lip and chin (known as the inferior alveolar nerve) runs through the lower jaw.
 In rare cases, it is impossible to place dental implants or remove teeth without potentially damaging the nerve.
 To make room for your treatment, our surgeons can make a small opening in the bone to expose the nerve, then move it to the side.
 A bone graft will then be placed to cover the opening and keep the nerve in place.

 Platelet-Rich Growth Factors

 Platelet-Rich Growth Factors (PRGF) can be used during treatment to stimulate healing and speed up the recovery process.
 PRGF is developed from platelets that already exist in the patient’s blood; Dr. Carl Johnson, Dr. Rick Edwards, Dr. Ben Johnson, or Dr. Michael Johnson will take a small blood sample at the beginning of the procedure and apply the growth factors to the surgical site once the procedure is over.
-Patients who utilize this technique often experience a shorter recovery after their bone grafting procedure because PRGF provides 3–5 times the amount of growth stimulation, causing the graft to heal faster.
+Patients who utilize this technique often experience a shorter recovery after their bone grafting procedure because PRGF provides three to five times the amount of growth stimulation, causing the graft to heal faster.

 We offer bone grafting procedures at all of our convenient King County locations.

 If you are looking for dental implant placements or bone grafting procedures near Auburn, WA, Federal Way, WA, Renton, WA, or Maple Valley, WA, contact one of our offices to schedule a consultation.
 Our team will be happy to schedule your appointment and answer any questions you have.